elasticpath/react-pwa-reference-storefront/documentation/practices.md

 ### Global Product Attribute
 Google Analytics handlers use the global product attribute `Tag`.
 Use the formatted value of `store-name:category`, such as `vestri:Accessories`, to submit the product category information.
 You can set the global attribute for each product in the catalog to avoid submitting empty values for the product's category to Google Analytics.

 Featured Product handlers use the global product attribute `Featured`.
-Use the boolean value of this tag to indicate that a product is considered a Featured product.
-You can set the global attribute for each product in the catalog within Commerce Manager.
-The React PWA Reference Storefront will use this tag to display a customizable banner for the featured product.
+Use the attribute's boolean value to indicate when a product is designated a featured product.
+You can set the global attribute for each product in the catalog within the Commerce Manager.
+The React PWA Reference Storefront uses the tag to display a customizable banner for the featured product.

 ## ARKit Quick Look Example